aswinichandramohan/Seattle-Airbnb-Data-Analysis/README.md

 Briarcliff - 315
 ```

-From the map, it is more evident that the maximum number of availability totally depends on least popular neighbourhood which is away from the downtown.
+From the map, it is more evident that the maximum number of availability totally depends on least popular neighborhood which is away from the downtown.

 ### Number of listings based on the property type
-There are many property types mentioned in the data sets.
+There are many property types mentioned in the datasets.
 Here I am taking four popular property type:
 Apartments
 Condominium